Grant Through Facebook

 Federal Grant On Facebook Scam: How It Works

 The Government Grant Scam has two variations: one coming from people you know, one from people that randomly contact you on Facebook.
 Let’s take a look at both and see how the scam works, how to avoid it, and how you can report it.
 Feel free to share your experience in the Comments section and expose the names that the scammers use.
 Let’s see.

 Watch the video below to see the first variation of the Government Grant Scam exposed:

-In this scam, random people befriend you on Facebook and send you messages informing about a new federal program that allows you to receive money that you don’t have to return.
-“The funds are available for special crisis – the first priority on their list with Government grants for individuals“, they say.
-Cyber crooks use many names and usually powerful titles such ‘Reverend’, Facebook marketing manager’, ‘Pastor’, etc. In the latest scam, the name used was John Eric David, who contacted our reader Ronald – see image below:
+In this scam, random people befriend you on Facebook and send you messages informing you about a new federal program that allows you to receive money that you don’t have to return.
+“The funds are available for the special crisis – the first priority on their list with Government grants for individuals“, they say.
+Cybercrooks use many names and usually powerful titles such as ‘Reverend’, Facebook marketing manager’, ‘Pastor’, etc. In the latest scam, the name used was John Eric David, who contacted our reader Ronald – see image below:

 Scammer John Eric David (fake profile) was trying to get Ronald to access the bogus website: m.me/freegovgrant.money.john in order to collect all the personal data from Ronald, in order to award him the grant.
 Needless to say, giving your address, social security number, bank account and all the other data will lead to identity theft and the stealing of your money.